yosuke-star/yosuke-star/README.md

 ## 🌎 Hello!
 I'm yosuke-star!
 I'm an enthusiastic software engineer, always excited to explore and learn new technologies.

-🔭 Currently, I'm passionate about Python web application development and modern front-end frameworks like React and Next.js.
+🔭 Currently, I'm passionate web application development and modern front-end frameworks like React and Next.js.
 My goal is to combine these technologies to build more powerful and user-friendly applications.

 🌱 Moving forward, I'm eager to delve into the field of machine learning.